rch16/SmartCrutch/README.md

 The code is written for use on an Adafruit Feather HUZZAH.
 This can be interfaced with using the Arduino IDE, found [here](https://www.arduino.cc/en/main/software).
 To set this IDE up for use with the Huzzah board, [these instructions](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide) should be followed.
 Additionally, a library must be installed and added to the Libary manager of the IDE to allow for interfacing with the HX711 (A load cell amplifier) - to reduce the risk of compatability errors experienced during implementation of the project, this can be found in this repo [here](www.github.com/rch16/SmartCrutch/SmartCrutches/LoadCell/HX711).

-To get the on-crutch system running, download, compile and load the code onto your board.
+To get the on-crutch system running, download, compile and load the code found [here](https://github.com/rch16/SmartCrutch/tree/master/SmartCrutches/FullSystem/full_system) onto your board.
 Open the Serial Monitor at the Baud rate specified in the code for debugging.

 # Mobile App